 Name.
 Answer.
 Fargey, J. H They are exceptional.
-We have only had one frost in seven summers- September 7th, 1883.
-Connerson, J About the 10th of June and 10th of September we had very slight frost, but harm done.
+We have only had one frost in seven summers-viz., September 7th, 1883.
+Connerson, J About the 10th of June and 10th of September we had very slight frost, but little harm done.
 Rorison, W. D Prevalent from 7th September in this part.
-McKenzie, Kenneth They are not prevalent, only exceptional; more exceptional than in Ontario Daniel, J Not prevalent.
-Seldom seen.
-Nickell, Wm Prevalent in some districts about here.
-Harris, A. B When grain is sown in April, or up to the 15th May, there is no danger of after that time it has to run chances.
-For five years we have had from tween the 25th August and 6th September.
-Bartley, N I should say exceptional.
-Some light frosts sometimes cut tender plants.
-Chambers, W My first year's experience was in 1882; first severe frost that killed my tom took place on the night of September 26th.
+McKenzie, Kenneth They are not prevalent, only exceptional; more exceptional than in Ontario.
+Not prevalent.
+Seldom seen. · · Prevalent in some districts about here.
+Harris, A. B When grain is sown in April, or up to the 15th May, there is no danger of frost after that time it has to run chances.
+For five years we have had frost between the 25th August and 6th September.
+Chambers, W I should say exceptional.
+Some light frosts sometimes cut tender plants My first year's experience was in 1882; first severe frost that killed my tomatoes took place on the night of September 26th.
 I think them exceptional.
 Paynter, W. D Generally free from frost from the middle of June to end of August.
-Hayter, W. H No worse than Ontario.
+Havter, W. H No worse than Ontario.
 Wilmott, H. E They are prevalent in this district.
-We have always slight frosts in this part in June and early September, but seldom do harm.
+Wright, C We have always slight frosts in this part in June and early September, but they seldom do harm.
 Johnston J Exceptional and not generally injurious.
-Garratt, R. S. (J.P.)
+Garratt, R. S. (J.P.
 Prevalent in certain localities.
 They are exceptional generally.
-Day, S. and A McDonald, W. W They are exceptional; never seen any.
-We were visited with summer frost twice since I came here Exceptional, generally once, the latest the first week in June.
+Day, S. and A Haven't seen any yet They are exceptional; never seen any.
+McDonald, W. W. They are exceptional; never seen any.
+McLean, J. A .
+We were visited with summer frost twice since I came here Beaford, J Exceptional, generally once, the latest the first week in June.
 Elliott, J Not in middle of summer, but it comes too soon for grain sown late.
-D-Idwick D Have ripe tomatoes grow in open air.
-Summer frosts that do any serious harm are exceptional.
-Dielson P Have had frost in June, but never suffered from it.
-Caffarata & Laffard No frost here from first week in April till September 7th.
-Very prevalent this summer, but not done any damage.
-Fisher, H I fear to some extent prevalent, but with good cultivation and activity in s a farmer can escape ill effects.
-Miller, S We have had no frost to hurt any vegetable in the summer since I came to country (May, 1882).
+Todd, P. R Have ripe tomatoes grow in open air.
+Boidrick, R Summer frosts that de any serious harm are exceptional.
+Have had frost in June, but never suffered from it.
+Dickson, P Have had frost in June, but never suffered from it.
+Cafferata & Jefferd.
+No frost here from first week in April till September 7th.
+Connell, R Very prevalent this summer, but not done any damage.
+Fisher, H (settled in 1884) I fear to some extent prevalent, but with good cultivation and activity in spring a farmer cap escape ill effects.
+Miller, S a farmer cap escape ill effects.
+We have had no frost to hurt any vegetable in the summer since I came to the country (May, 1882).